Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Related Work

 \section{Related Work}

-Several method classes for 3D reconstruction of non-rigidly deforming surfaces and shapes from monocular image sequences are known in the literature.
+Several method classes for 3D reconstruction of non-rigidly deforming surfaces from monocular images are known.
 They differ in the assumptions they make about the available priors and types of motions and deformations.
-In this section, we review the methods most closely related to our approach.

-\textbf{Non-Rigid Structure from Motion (NRSfM).} NRSfM operates on point tracks over the input monocular views \cite{Bregler2000, Torresani2008}.
-It then factorizes them into camera poses and deformable (per-frame) geometry of observed surfaces.
-Assuming that accurate point tracks can be obtained is a restrictive assumption in practice.
-If points of the input views are tracked densely, NRSfM can then even be used to obtain dense surfaces \cite{Garg2013, Ansari2017, Parashar2018, Golyanik2020DSPR}.
-Both neural NRSfM methods for the sparse \cite{Kong2019,Novotny2019,Wang2021} and dense \cite{sidhu2020neural} cases were recently proposed in the literature.
-Deep NRSfM \cite{Kong2019,Novotny2019,Wang2021,sidhu2020neural} is related to NRSfM in that it lifts 2D input points in 3D and does not rely on 3D supervision.
-Ub4D is similar to NRSfM in that 1) it has the least number of assumptions (no training datasets, no 3D priors) and 2) requires camera or object movement while recording the scene.
-It differs from NRSfM in that it operates directly on images with no need for 2D correspondences.